Character 101: Getting Started

 (Anne:) With Vivian’s longer setup and these two brief intros, you can see how to quickly create a character.
 But how did Vivian and I come up with these ideas?
 First, we outlined the world so that we could neatly place him inside as a cog in the machine.
 Then we got to the character himself.
 We started with a loose idea of Bob, then developed his childhood, looked at the trauma in his life, figured out his education, and got specific with who exactly he is.
 We’ll show you how to do this too, but it’s way too long for a single blogpost.
 Keep an eye out for Character posts, and we’ll walk you through everything you need to create a realistic, fully functional character who can engage readers and bring your story to life!

-Do you have any topics you struggle with or would like to suggest for a future blogpost?
-We’re open to suggestions!
+Want to dive into a discussion about Stellima or the art of writing on Discord?
+We’d love to have you!
+And if you have any topics you struggle with or that you would like to suggest for a future blogpost, we’re open to suggestions!

 Copyright ©️ 2023 Anne Winchell and Vivian Sayan.
 Original ideas belong to the respective authors.
 Generic concepts such as character types and styles of worldbuilding are copyrighted under Creative Commons with attribution, and any derivatives must also be Creative Commons.
 However, specific ideas such as Aermundi, Bob, and all language or exact phrasing are individually copyrighted by the respective authors.
 Contact them for information on usage and questions if uncertain what falls under Creative Commons.
 We’re almost always happy to give permission.
-Please contact the authors through this website’s contact page
+Please contact the authors through this website’s contact page.